brother/gleshys/README.md

  * Must revisit enable and disable feature.
 It wasn't working in https://cloud.glesys.com either.

 * !
 Are touched in some way during the process.
 * x These are considered 'done' by some definition.
 See further notes.

 ## TODO / Help needed

 This is stuff that has popped up during development.
-There are also som TODO comments sprinkled in the code filed, use `git grep '# TODO'` to find these.
+There are also som TODO comments sprinkled in the code files, use `git grep '# TODO'` to find these.
 Some of them overlap this list.

 * [ ] Rename commands to a sane pattern.
 They are too generic.